 While his abilities are simple, playing Zenyatta is not.
 He’s extremely fragile and slow, meaning he has no options to escape enemy flankers or snipers.
 He’s also an off-healer, as his Harmony orb doesn’t do enough healing to keep an entire team going.

 Difficulty: Hard.
 Zenyatta requires you to constantly read the battle to decide who should have the Harmony and Discord orbs.
 He’s vulnerable to many forms of damage, but staying alive is vital to keep your team buffs going.

 Play if: You want to both heal and do deal damage, and can make decisions based on the big picture.

 The Best Overwatch Heroes for Beginners

-Still not sure who to try first?
-Here are a few suggestions for Overwatch beginner heroes (and a few to avoid at first).
+Still not sure who to try?
+Here are a few suggestions for Overwatch beginner heroes (and some to avoid at first).
 You can branch out after you’ve mastered the basics with these characters:

 - For damage, choose Soldier: 76.
 His weapons, abilities, and controls are easy to get the hang of, and he’s a solid character at many levels of play.

 - Avoid Doomfist, Sombra, and Genji.
 All three require tightly managing ability cooldowns, picking the right targets, and using the map to your advantage.

 - For tanks, choose Reinhardt.
 He’s the most straightforward main tank, which will help you understand a tank’s role in the fight.
 While Roadhog is also a good beginner choice, he doesn’t teach proper tank habits nearly as well.